-As the fires of the second wave eventually began to dim, I found myself walking those same corridors that had been so eerily silent in March 2020.
-The hospital had physically changed—new oxygen plants hummed in the background, centralized pipelines now snaked through the walls of the medicine wards, and the “old” building stood as a battle-scarred veteran of the Covid era.
-But the most significant changes were not made of brick and mortar; they were etched into the spirit of the institution.
+As the fires of the second wave eventually began to dim, I walked the corridors that had been so eerily silent in March 2020.
+The hospital had physically transformed—new oxygen plants hummed with a mechanical heartbeat, and centralized pipelines snaked through the walls of the medicine wards like silver veins.
+The “old” building stood as a battle-scarred veteran.
+But the most significant changes weren’t made of brick and mortar; they were etched into the spirit of the institution.

-Looking back on these two harrowing years as Medical Superintendent, I am forced to ask: What did we actually learn?
-Beyond the flow rates of oxygen and the nuances of steroid dosing, what is the enduring legacy of Sevagram’s struggle?
+Looking back on two harrowing years as Medical Superintendent, I am forced to ask: What did we actually learn?
+Beyond oxygen flow rates and the nuances of steroid dosing, what is the enduring legacy of Sevagram’s struggle?

 The Fragility of the Public Square

 The pandemic taught us that a hospital is only as strong as the trust the community places in it.
-During the height of the crisis, that trust was under constant siege.
-We lived in an era where a 30-second WhatsApp video, stripped of context, could undo months of hard work.
-We saw images of tired residents or crowded wards shared as “proof” of negligence, ignoring the moral burden and physical exhaustion of those in the PPE suits.
+During the crisis, that trust was under constant siege.
+A 30-second WhatsApp video, stripped of context, could undo months of labor.
+We saw images of exhausted residents shared as “proof” of negligence, ignoring the moral burden carried beneath the PPE.

-We realized that transparency was our only shield.
-We had to communicate relentlessly—not just with the state administration, but with the families waiting outside the gates.
-We had to explain why we couldn’t use “miracle” drugs, why we couldn’t hand over bodies, and why we were making the difficult choices we made.
-Trust, once shaken, is earned back slowly—one honest conversation, one consistent decision, and one patient at a time.
-We learned that in a climate of fear, efficiency matters, but integrity matters more.
+Transparency was our only shield.
+We had to communicate relentlessly—not just with the state, but with the families huddled outside the gates.
+We had to explain why “miracle” drugs were myths, why we couldn’t hand over the dead, and why we made the choices we did.
+Trust is earned back slowly—one honest conversation and one consistent decision at a time.
+In a climate of fear, efficiency is a virtue, but integrity is a necessity.

 The Invisible Army

-The crisis also forced us to recognize the remarkable contributions of those who are often invisible in times of calm.
-When we talk about “frontline heroes,” we often think of the doctor with the stethoscope.
-But the pandemic belonged equally to the hospital attendants who carried bodies in 45-degree heat, the drivers who navigated oxygen tankers through lockdowns, the sweepers who scrubbed the “Red Zones” with meticulous care, and the lab technicians who worked until their eyes blurred.
+The crisis forced us to see the invisible.
+When we talk about “frontline heroes,” we picture the doctor with the stethoscope.
+But the pandemic belonged equally to the attendants who moved bodies in 45-degree heat, the drivers who navigated oxygen tankers through the silence of lockdowns, and the sweepers who scrubbed the “Red Zones” with meticulous, dangerous care.

-These were ordinary people who performed extraordinary work.
-They were the ones who ensured that when the rest of the world shut down, Sevagram did not run out of food, fuel, or courage.
-As an administrator, my greatest lesson was that resilience doesn’t come from the top down; it bubbles up from the people who hold the smallest, most essential tasks in their hands.
+These were ordinary people performing extraordinary work.
+They ensured that when the rest of the world shut down, Sevagram did not run out of fuel or courage.
+As an administrator, my greatest lesson was this: resilience doesn’t trickle down from the top; it bubbles up from those holding the smallest, most essential tasks in their hands.

 The Price of Abandoning Science

-Perhaps the most somber lesson of this era was the cost of abandoning scientific temper.
-The “Black Fungus” epidemic served as a tragic monument to the danger of “panic prescribing.”
-It was a man-made disaster that proved, beyond a shadow of a doubt, that the discipline of evidence is not a luxury for peaceful times—it is a necessity for survival in a crisis.
+The most somber lesson was the cost of abandoning scientific temper.
+The “Black Fungus” epidemic remains a tragic monument to “panic prescribing.”
+It was a man-made disaster proving that evidence-based medicine is not a luxury for peaceful times—it is a survival kit for a crisis.

 At MGIMS, we held the line.
 We stayed anchored in science when the currents of misinformation were at their strongest.
-We saved our patients from financial ruin and medical toxicity by saying “No” to the noise.
-If our practice of medicine changed more in a year than in the previous fifty, it was because we were forced to rediscover the core of our profession: the relentless pursuit of truth at the bedside.
+We saved patients from both medical toxicity and financial ruin by simply saying “No” to the noise.
+If our practice changed more in a year than in the previous fifty, it was because we were forced to rediscover our core: the pursuit of truth at the bedside.

 The Long Road Ahead

-As I write these final words on the pandemic years, the “War Room” has been dismantled, and the lecture halls are once again filled with the voices of students.
-But the silence of 2020 still echoes in my mind.
+The “War Room” is dismantled now.
+The lecture halls are once again filled with the voices of students.
+But the silence of 2020 still echoes.
 We are a more sober institution now.
-We have seen the fragility of life and the stubborn resilience of the human spirit in equal measure.
+We have seen the fragility of life and the stubborn resilience of the spirit in equal measure.

 Sevagram stood tall when the world fell silent.
-And that, more than any statistic, is the story I wanted to tell.
+That is the story.